mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 Reboot - the kernel log is still incomplete in UTM.
 Maybe UTM can't emulate framebuffer, but adding `nofb` or `vga=normal` to `GRUB_CMDLINE_LINUX` doesn't seem to help.

+Never use the `nomodeset` option - the VM no longer initializes the display in UTM and is no longer usable.